dipbanik/dipbanik.github.io/index.md

 Hello and welcome to my blog.
-I have created this blog to share my experience with AI/ML and IT in general.
+This blog is my attempt to share my experience on AI/ML and CS with everyone.
 Hope we learn something today!